 "What does a real carrot taste like?"...that's the question that propelled Michael to take a sabbatical from cooking and delve into growing food.
 Leaving Virginia and moving to Petaluma, CA in 2010, he lived and worked on Green String Farm as an intern and began to appreciate "real" vegetables, grown naturally and fresh from the ground.
-That desire to stay connected to the land, once again, drew him out of the kitchen and up to Washington where he has been working for Goose and Gander Farm in the Snoqualmie River Valley over the past year.
+That desire to stay connected to the land, once again, drew him out of the kitchen and up to Washington where he worked for Goose and Gander Farm in the Snoqualmie River Valley last year.

 Originally trained in France in the classical techniques, he has since cooked in many different sorts of restaurants on both coasts, but his most valuable education came through his six years spent at Camino in Oakland, CA. It was there, ultimately as co-chef with owner Russell Moore, that he truly developed an appreciation and fondness for an honest cooking style that embodies both lightness and depth, focusing on vegetables and locally sourced ingredients.